saptrshighosh/Tally-Counter/README.md

 # Tally-Counter-WebApp

 This a tally counter Web-App.
-You can use it for counting the heads of people in some ceremony or function you organized.
+You can use it for counting people in some ceremony or function you organized.
 It can also save values for you.
 So bye bye notepad, but remember to take a screen-shot before hitting refresh or reset button.
 No login required.